 A couple of easier rapids follow; Dogsleg and Blacks.
 As is the case elsewhere on the Ottawa, there are some great playspots here in the right water levels.
-The river widens out at this point - the right hand channel leads past Blacks take out, and rejoins the main flow to take you down to RiverRun rafting base.
-This is a great spot, in a bay on river right.
-There is even a pub just up the hill!
+The river widens out at this point - the right hand channel leads past Blacks take out.

 In high water, there is another channel that becomes runnable; the Lost channel (purple line on the map).
 To access the Lost channel continue straight past the gauge, heading towards the Middle channel and turn right after about 1 km.
 Following the main flow in this channel to the right leads to a few pleasant drops before Anvil Falls.
 Anvil Falls is worth inspecting especially if you haven't seen it before.
 Shortly after, the main channel is rejoined above Normans.

 To get to the take out; Coming from Ottawa on highway 17, about 95 km from Ottawa turn right onto Storyland road.
 This becomes Queens line, then take a right onto Kohlsmith road (signposts for rafting).
-This turns into Grants Settlement road, and RiverRun rafting is on the right, or Blacks take out is just past RiverRun.
-Currently there is a fee to acces the take out, and only one of the take outs will be open at any given time.
+This turns into Grants Settlement road, and Blacks take out is just past RiverRun rafting.

 To get to the put in; Continue on Grants Settlement road and turn right onto McCoys Chute trail.
 There is a parking lot on the left, and walk down to the river.